DocSpring/craco-preact/README.md

 > [View the "Switching to Preact" Documentation](https://preactjs.com/guide/switching-to-preact).

-## Should I use the `preact-compat` alias?
+## Should I use the `preact/compat` alias?

-If you are using a React component library such as [Ant Design](https://ant.design/), these React components should work out of the box with the `preact-compat` alias.
+If you are using a React component library such as [Ant Design](https://ant.design/), these React components should work out of the box with the `preact/compat` alias.
 However, Preact does not currently support some of the very latest features in React 16+, such as Hooks and Suspense.
 Here is the [Preact GitHub issue about adding the Hooks API](https://github.com/developit/preact/issues/1247).
 Here are some more Preact issues about supporting other features in React 16+:

 - [#468 - Beyond (P)react 16](https://github.com/developit/preact-compat/issues/468)
 - [#432 - Will Preact stay API compatible with React 16?](https://github.com/developit/preact-compat/issues/432)